-At least once every winter, I cook a lamb tagine with prunes from Claudia Roden’s œuvre (which is actually a revision of an earlier œuvre) The New Book of Middle Eastern Food, and serve this salad with it.
-I once even made pita bread from scratch, and I count watching those rounds inflate in the oven among the most satisfying home cooking moments of my life.
+At least once every winter, I cook a lamb tagine with prunes from Claudia Roden’s œuvre (which is actually a revision of an earlier œuvre) The New Book of Middle Eastern Food, and serve it with this salad.

-Aside from the oranges, this is a pantry salad.
+As far as salads go, this is as close to pantry cooking as you can get.
 You probably already have the spices, garlic, and olives on hand.
 Heck, you may also have the oranges.
 You can use whatever variety you like, or a mix.
 Blood oranges add beautiful color.

 Orange and Olive Salad

 Adapted from The New Book of Middle Eastern Food by Claudia Roden (Knopf)

 2 T oil (almond, walnut, hazelnut, sesame or olive)

 1-2 cloves garlic, peeled and very finely chopped

 1/2 t ground cumin